-The Knowledgebase of Interatomic Models (KIM) project is administered by an elected KIM Director, a KIM Editor (appointed by the KIM Director), and an elected OpenKIM Advisory Board.
+The Knowledgebase of Interatomic Models (KIM) project is administered by an elected KIM Director and a KIM Technical Lead and KIM Editor (both appointed by the KIM Director), and an elected OpenKIM Advisory Board.
 The roles and responsibilities of the Board are described in the OpenKIM Advisory Board Bylaws.

 Ellad B. Tadmor

 Ellad B. Tadmor is Professor of Aerospace Engineering and Mechanics at the University of Minnesota (USA).
 He received his B.Sc. and M.Sc. in Mechanical Engineering from the Technion — Israel Institute of Technology in 1987 and 1991, and his Ph.D. from Brown University (USA) in 1996.
 His research focuses on the development of multiscale theories and computational methods for predicting the behavior of materials directly from the interactions of the atoms making up the material.
 He has published over 60 papers in this area and two textbooks (see http://modelingmaterials.org for information on the books).
 He was a Postdoctoral Research Fellow at Harvard University, Associate Professor at the Technion, and Erasmus Mundus Scholar at the École Normale Superieure in Lyon, France.
 He received the MRS Graduate Student Award in 1995 for his work on developing the quasicontinuum method, one of the leading multiscale methods, as well as numerous awards for excellence in teaching including the Salomon Simon Mani Award in 2001.
 He serves on the Editorial Board of the Journal of Elasticity.
 Prof. Tadmor is the PI of the KIM Project.

 Ryan S. Elliott

 Professor of Aerospace Engineering and Mechanics